commandmaster/CS30-Major-Project/proposal.md

 - **Rendering**
   - Add bloom and other post proccessing effets
   - Maybe implement a 2D material system using webGL shader (only if everything else is completed)
+- **Physics**
+  - Create own custom physics engine using the implicit euler method.
+  - Physics Engine could have:
+    - Continous collision detection using ray casting
+    - Terrain collision using quadratic besier curve
+    - Potential S.A.T. collison for rotated bodies allowing for proper angular forces to be applied
+- **Inputs**
+  - Bindings that the user can set using a menu for each action.